grant-olson/grant-olson.github.io/_posts/2022-10-09-can-crusher-2.md

 ***********************

-*All cad files, electronic files, source code, etc, referenced in this post serise is available on [my github page](https://github.com/grant-olson/can-crusher).*
+*All cad files, electronic files, source code, etc, referenced in this post series is available on [my github page](https://github.com/grant-olson/can-crusher).*